NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 These file systems are also augmented by a set of SSD OSTs (described above) and with the PFL capability is further optimized for small file performance.
 By default, smaller files are stored completely in SSD, which further decreases random operation latency and allows the HDDs to run more efficiently for streaming reads and writes.
 The default configuration will automatically stripe and place files in a generally optimal fashion to improve I/O performance for varying file sizes, including the use of SSDs for better small-file performance.
 The defaults also attempt to makethe best use of the SSD targets (which are faster, but have much less capacity than HDDs).
 More details on PFL are available `<here: http://wiki.lustre.org/Progressive_File_Layoutshttp://doc.lustre.org/lustre_manual.xhtml#pfl>`_

-**Important Note:** The PFL feature makes much of theinformation documented below regarding customizing striping unnecessary.
+**Important Note:** The PFL feature makes much of the information documented below regarding customizing striping unnecessary.

            * Users should not need to adjust stripe count and size on   /scratch1 and /scratch2.*
            * With PFL enabled, setting your own stripe layout may   reduce I/O performance for your files and the overall I/O   performance of the file system.